sciworks/spack-updater/README.md

 In the above, asking for the pull_request will actually open an issue with a link for you to click to start the process.
-If there are previous issues open with the same title (to update the same package) they will be closed.
-We could tweak this to do the opposite - to check for an open issue and not open a new one, if desired.
+If there are previous issues open with the same title (to update the same package) a new issue will not be opened.
 You can also run this on a scheduled event, and this variant will look for changes in the spack remote packages.
 Thus, it's reccommended to run this action for pushes to main and on a schedule (without pull_request):

 ```yaml